savourylie/LiteHouse/README.md

 # LiteHouse

-LiteHouse is a sleek and lightweight SQLite viewer and query tool for developers and data explorers.
-Instantly inspect, search, and run SQL queries on your local SQLite databases with ease.
-Perfect for debugging, data analysis, or quick inspections.
+LiteHouse is a sleek SQL workbench for file-based data.
+Drag in CSV, Parquet, JSON, or SQLite and start querying instantly—no imports needed.
+Powered by DuckDB with a Next.js UI and Python backend.
+Inspect schemas, join across files, paginate results, and export with a click.